mattmess1221/starlette-caches/docs/usage/index.md

 If you define an endpoint that supports both `GET` and non-`GET` methods (`POST`, `PUT`, `PATCH`, `DELETE`), the cache will automatically be invalidated when a non-`GET` request is made to the endpoint.
 No additional configuration is required.

-If you need to invalidate the cache in other cases, you can use the [`CacheHelper.invalidate_cache_for`][asgi_caches.helpers.CacheHelper.invalidate_cache_for] method.
+If you need to invalidate the cache in other cases, you can use the [`CacheHelper.invalidate_cache_for`][starlette_caches.helpers.CacheHelper.invalidate_cache_for] method.
 It accepts a starlette `URL` or the name of a route as accepted by [`url_for`][starlette.requests.Request.url_for].
 An optional named argument `headers` can be passed to specify the headers that should be used to vary the cache as specified by the cached `Vary` response header.

 [starlette.requests.Request.url_for]: https://www.starlette.io/routing/#reverse-url-lookups